Last updated February 2026

 Restitution paid before charges were filed

-🧾 Civil Notice Before Criminal Charges
+🧾 Statutory Notice Before Criminal Charges

 👨⚖️ Fort Lauderdale Fraud & Worthless Check Defense Lawyer